JamesPBurke/JamesPBurke.github.io/_posts/2025-winter/2025-05-16-american-experiment.md

 # Chasing the Most American Image Ever: A Conversation with ChatGPT

 *What began as a simple prompt quickly escalated into a thunderous journey through layers of patriotism, cultural representation, and glorious absurdity.
 What follows is the full exchange, with some of my additional comments.*

+When AI image generation first became accessible, I was interested in two things: what it could do, but more importantly what it said about how it was trained.
+I was and still am fascinated by what prompting AI tells us about the training data, and about ourselves (since the training data has come from us).
+These two interests are in tension with each other.

+Overwhelmingly, the focus of AI creators has been on marketability by proving its usefulness.
+The vast majority of the users I listen to want something specific when they prompt any sort of AI -- something both specific and useful.
+To the extent they want creativity, they want it to save themselves some of the work of creating; they don't generally want the AI to tell them something about itself.
+That's a significant use case, but because of its dominance, AI tool creators have worked to train and pre-prompt their models in such a way that less and less unpredictable stuff is generated[^1].
+But I think the unpredictable stuff is interesting.

+Maybe you do, too.
+So, I decided to ask ChatGPT for increasingly American images.
+Here's how that went.

+You can click on any of the images for a larger image, and you should also be able to flip through them quickly in the larger view.
+{: .notice--info}

 ---